NFL Draft 2022: A sneak peek at the NFL Draft theater - NewsBreak

 “The draft theater is really all where it all happens so this is the stage where the commissioner actually congratulates the prospect as he is selected to his team,” Nanberg tells 8 News Now.

-In 2019, the NFL Draft was held in Nashville, Tennesse, where more than 600,000 fans were in attendance during the three-day event.The story of the NFL draft, from extravaganza to unadorned
+In 2019, the NFL Draft was held in Nashville, Tennesse, where more than 600,000 fans were in attendance during the three-day event.How to get around Las Vegas during the NFL Draft 2022

 Eric Finkelstein is the NFL’s senior director of operations believes preparations to accommodate fans should run smoothly.